Fibromyalgia and Depression

-Fibromyalgia and depression frequently go hand-in-hand as close to 90% of fibromyalgia sufferers will have depressive symptoms at one point, and up to 86% of patients could wind up with major depressive disorder, or MDD.
-In about one third of fibromyalgia cases, patients are depressed at the time of diagnosis, so it can be difficult to determine which disorder came first.
+Fibromyalgia and depression frequently go hand-in-hand as close to 90 percent of fibromyalgia sufferers will have depressive symptoms at one point, and up to 86 percent of patients could wind up with major depressive disorder, or MDD.
+In one-third of fibromyalgia cases, patients are depressed at the time of diagnosis, so it can be difficult to determine which disorder came first.

 Common Early Symptoms of Depression

 If you are able to address depressive symptoms immediately, you can prevent many uncomfortable consequences to your home and work life.
 Watch out for these common markers of depression in fibromyalgia:

 - Insecurity and a feeling of helplessness

 - Loss of interest in activities you used to enjoy

 There are different types of depression that can affect fibromyalgia sufferers.
 Clinical depression is severe and lasts for weeks or months at a time, while bipolar disorder and seasonal affective disorder (SAD) are more sporadic and can be difficult to predict.